 Hence, the material that the reader will read is constructed, on my notion of this philosophy that I ascribe to its practice and phronesis.
 The rudiments of this particular philosophy are based on the main principles of philosophy and their attachment to a theist concept of the creator of the universe that is commonly known, as God in religion.

 The natural application of the characteristic traits of human conduct and the concept of the mind, the body and the soul is the major premise, for this innovative and revolutionary philosophy.
 Although Socrates and Plato and others are mentioned, there is no emphasis on their lives and only teachings.
-The Oracle does not profess any divinity of Socrates and Plato, or other ancient Greek philosophers erstwhile.
+The Oracle does not profess any divinity of Socrates and Plato, or other ancient Greek philosophers erstwhile, in a discrepant nature.
 They are simply references that have been collated, for my extraordinary indagation.

-The Oracle is not a sacred book of theology or chronicles the incredible stories of prophets or disciples.
+The Oracle is not a sacred book of theology or chronicles the incredible stories of eximious prophets or disciples, but a congruence of coherentific concepts and thoughts.
 There are no apparent miracles nor immaculate revelations of biblical veracity.
 The usage of the word universal creator is devised to describe only the monotheistic God of theism of this evulgation.

 Once more, it is a book composed of subliminal guidance, and its greatest revelation is its entire composition.
 The precepts of the Oracle are the original fundamentals of the five principal elements of ancient Greek philosophy, ethos, logos, pathos, eros and athanatos.
 Within each element there are separate components of this philosophy of theism to be applied and considered, as an imperative supervenience.